• Home

 5. Store in an airtight container in low light.

-**Note, this powder is a fine powder, so be careful when removing your blender top, else you might get a face full (or lung full) of mushroom powder.
-You can see remnants on my blender photos from me opening the first time to check.
+**Note: this powder is a fine powder, so be careful when removing your blender top, else you might get a face full (or lung full) of mushroom powder.
+You can see remnants on my blender photos from me opening it the first time to check.
 I think I might have been able to grow mushrooms in my lungs for a few days!

 How to Use Mushroom Powder

-My youngest child has texture issues with food and loves the flavor of mushroom, but isn’t fond of eating them.
+My youngest child has texture issues with food and loves the flavor of mushrooms, but isn’t fond of eating them.
 Using mushroom powder in our food has been a great way to incorporate the boldness of mushroom flavor + their nutritional value without adding the chunky bits he doesn’t like very much.

 • Put a tablespoon into your favorite omelet recipe.